Instructions

 Verbal Critical Reasoning Test

-This test will assess your ability to reason logically when analysing arguments.
-This test comprises 30 questions, with a maximum time-limit of 30 seconds per question.
+This test will assess your ability to reason logically when evaluating evidence.
+This test comprises 20 questions, with a maximum time-limit of 30 seconds per question.
 You will need to work both quickly and accurately to perform well in this test.
 After completing the test, your score will be provided.
 Please try to attempt every question before the time limit.
 If you cannot answer a question in time, use your best guess.

 Instructions:

-When making important decisions, it is useful to judge whether a reason is strong, neutral, or weak in relation to the issue being considered.
+When making important decisions, it is useful to judge whether evidence strongly or weakly supports a claim.

-In this test, each question contains a short premise and one short argument.
-Your task is to judge how strong the argument is in relation to the premise.
+In this test, each question contains a short claim and three short pieces of evidence.
+Your task is to identify either the strongest or weakest evidence in relation to the claim.

-For this section, you must treat each argument as true.
-Do not judge whether the statement is factually correct.
-Instead, judge how well it supports the decision in the premise.
+For this section, you must treat each piece of evidence as true.
+Do not judge whether the evidence is factually correct.
+Instead, judge how well it supports the claim.

 Consider each question on its own.
 Base your answer only on the information shown.
 Do not rely on personal opinion, outside knowledge, or legal knowledge.